SimonSapin/rust-std-candidates/README.md

 The `show!` macro is a shortcut for calling `println!` with any any number of expressions, that are printed space-separated with the default `{}` / `Show` formatting.

+**Note:** Although debugging is the primary motivation for `show!`, there is nothing wrong with using it in “normal” code if it does what you need.

+To use it, add to your `Cargo.toml`:

 ```toml
 [dependencies]
 show = "0.1"